fasten-project/javacg-opal/README.md

 # OPAL Plugin

+⚠ Archived repository: this repository is now archive.
+It has been superseded by [OPAL plugin located in fasten repository](https://github.com/fasten-project/fasten/tree/develop/analyzer/javacg-opal).

 #### This tool generates call graphs in FASTEN format using [OPAL](https://www.opal-project.de/) call graph generator version '1.0.0'.
 This tool can also merge the resulted call graphs.

 The arguments that this tool takes are as follows: